 In-home caregivers can provide a wide range of services depending on your parent’s needs and the terms of your agreement.
 They can support daily activities such as hygiene, dressing, nutrition, and exercise.
 Or they might help with light housekeeping, meal preparation, and laundry.
 Though caregivers don’t provide medical care, they can remind your senior to take medications, schedule doctor’s appointments, and help with transportation.
 Not least, caregivers offer companionship simply by being available to run errands, take walks, and play games with your senior.

 Assisted living communities are residential facilities that preserve some of the independence of aging in place, while making around-the-clock care available.
 Seniors typically live in their own apartments and maintain their own schedules, but they also have access to a variety of social activities and public areas.
 Daily care is typically limited to the types of basic needs that in-home caregivers address, but residents also have access to complete medical services, should they need a higher level of care.

 Comparing the cost of in-home care and assisted living can be complicated, particularly since every family has different needs and priorities.
 Remember that aging in place requires paying a mortgage or rent, utilities, maintenance, meals, and in-home caregiver costs.
 Assisted living fees include these expenses, though they may be affected by the size of your senior’s apartment and the level of care she requires.
 Many assisted living facilities also charge an administrative fee of up to several thousand dollars when your senior moves in.

-In the New York metropolitan area, the average cost of assisted living is currently about $6,000 per month.
-In-home caregivers are paid on an hourly basis at rates ranging from $15-$25 hour, so your parent’s in-home care costs will depend on how much care she needs.
+In the New York metropolitan area, the average cost of assisted living is about $6,000 per month.
+In-home caregivers are paid on an hourly basis at rates ranging from $20-$35/hour, depending on what type of help is needed and how you hire a caregiver.